 10. Kevin Harvick.
 Happy continues his slow slide down the rankings, like much of Richard Childress Racing.
 It's not that he's doing anything particularly poorly, it's just that he's not doing anything particularly well.
 And in the early stages of this season, standing still is the same thing as backing up.
 Last week's ranking: 8.

 11. Mark Martin.
 He's run 10th, 13th and 18th this year, not spectacular but not godawful either.
 He's sliding a bit, but he's got the potential to jump back up into the hunt at any time.
 Anybody need a driver for 2012?
 'Cause we can think of a good one who doesn't have a ride.
 Last week's ranking: 9.

+12. Paul Menard.
 Paul Freakin' Menard?
 Paul Freakin' Menard.
 He's run 9th, 17th and 12th this year, and yet he's ranked 6th in the Sprint Cup standings, which is a testament to the fact that most of the people beneath him are wildly inconsistent.
 Still, he's the highest-ranked RCR driver right now, and that's pretty dang amazing.
-Last week's ranking
+Last week's ranking: NR.